About This Product

 - Real People, Real Sex—Clinical Conversations for the Human Sexuality Classroom – each program in this eight-part series includes spontaneous, unrehearsed conversations with interviewees as they reflect on their personal experiences.

-- Institute of Art and Ideas: Cutting-Edge Debates and Talks from the World’s Leading Thinkers, Series 1 & 2 – from Europe’s leading forum for big ideas, boundary-pushing thinkers, and challenging debates comes 95 programs offering unique access to the most brilliant minds working today in the fields of science, philosophy, politics, and art.
+- Institute of Art and Ideas: Cutting-Edge Debates and Talks from the World’s Leading Thinkers, Series 1 & 2 – from Europe’s leading forum for big ideas, boundary-pushing thinkers, and challenging debates comes this 95-part series offering unique access to the most brilliant minds working today in the fields of science, philosophy, politics, and art.

-- More than 80 documentaries and lectures on LGBTQ issues, including Suited and Fall to Grace from HBO; How Gay Is Pakistan?; Sex Changes That Made History; and Cold Fear: Gay Life in Russia from BBC; and many others.
+- More than 80 documentaries and lectures on LGBTQ issues, including Suited and Fall to Grace from HBO®; How Gay Is Pakistan?; Sex Changes That Made History; Cold Fear: Gay Life in Russia from BBC; and many others.

 - More than 195 exclusive programs from The Bill Moyers Collection, including On Our Own Terms, his six-hour series on death and dying; Challenging Hispanic Stereotypes: Arturo Madrid; America’s Growing Economic Divide; Unequal Education; and more.